Foreign affairs

 By Bob Carr

-Note: This article appeared in The Sydney Morning Herald on May 23 2017.
+Note: This article appeared in The Australian Financial Review on October 24 2018.

 December

-Note: This article appeared in the Lowy Institute for International Policy's blog, The Interpreter, May 22 2017.
+Note: This article appeared in The Australian on October 22 2018.

 December